spheronFdn/documentations/versioned_docs/version-3.0.0-beta/organization/org.md

 ---

 Spheron Protocol lets you create one/multiple Organization accounts.
 The Organization will contain all their projects imported into it.
 These accounts represent a group of people with shared ownership of projects, and there are many tools to manage subgroups of those people.
-Each organization has it's own separate billing associated.
+Each organization has it's own separate billing associated with it.

 ## Steps to Create Organization